JanAdell/RuinExplorer/index.md

  **Github**

-Here's a link to the team's github repository where you can find the various versions and process which the game has gone through, as well as releases and a Readme regarding all the assets used and game controls, gimmicks and debug tools.
+Here's a link to the team's github repository where you can find the various versions and the process which the game has gone through, as well as releases and a Readme regarding all the assets used, game controls, gimmicks and debug tools.

  * <https://github.com/JanAdell/RuinExplorer>
  * <https://github.com/JanAdell/RuinExplorer/releases>

+  **Gameplay**
+Here's a video showcasing a sample of gameplay of Ruin Explorer.

+<iframe width="568" heigth="315" src="https://www.youtube.com/watch?v=osWXkOtHFQ0&feature=youtu.be" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  **License**